kevi-nguyen/ChessGameRecognition/README.md

 # Chess Game Recognition

+This repository contains the Chess Project as part of for the TUM master lab "Advanced Practical Course - Sustainable Process Automation: Humans, Software and the Mediator Pattern (IN2128, IN2106, IN4303)".
-This project implements a chess game recognition system using computer vision.
+The project implements a chess game recognition system using computer vision.
 The system captures a snapshot of the chessboard, processes the image to recognize the positions of chess pieces based on color, and then transform the coordinates, allowing a robot to interact with the chessboard.
-The game logic is integrated with Stockfish to determine the best possible moves, and the system can and should communicate with external services.
+The game logic is integrated with Stockfish to determine the best possible moves, and provides RESTful services for each of the functionalities.

 ## Features